Campus-Wide vs. Program-Specific

 - 10 x ACT composite score (without the writing score) + (200 x high school grade point average)

-*Local admission area: A student who graduated from a high school in Sacramento, Placer, El Dorado, San Joaquin, Solano, or Yolo county is considered in our local admission area.
+*Local admission area: A student who graduated from a high school in Sacramento, El Dorado, Nevada, Placer, San Joaquin, Sierra, Solano, or Yolo county is considered in our local admission area.

 Impaction Criteria GPA for Outside Local area for Admission* and Non California residents is a minimum GPA of 2.30

-* *Local Admission Area: A student transferring units from one or more of the following community colleges is considered in our local admission area: American River, Cosumnes River, Folsom Lake, Sacramento City, Sierra, San Joaquin Delta, Solano, or Woodland.
+* *Local Admission Area: A student transferring units from one or more of the following community colleges is considered in our local admission area: American River, Cosumnes River, Folsom Lake, Lake Tahoe, Sacramento City, San Joaquin Delta, Sierra, Solano, Woodland or Yuba.

 Sacramento State - Designated Impacted Programs